sriraj66/Hospital-Management/README.md

   - Doctors can view the posts they have uploaded.
   - Patients can view a list of all non-draft blog posts, categorized.
   - Each blog post in the list includes the title, image, and a truncated summary (15 words limit).
+- **Appointment Booking System**:
+  - Patients can view a list of all doctors in the system.
+  - Each list item includes the doctor's profile picture, name, and a "Book Appointment" button.
+  - Patients can book an appointment by filling out a form with the required specialty, date, and start time of the appointment.
+  - Each appointment is 45 minutes long.
+  - Upon confirmation, a calendar event is created for the doctor using Google’s Calendar API.
+  - Patients can view the appointment details including the doctor’s name, appointment date, start time, and end time (calculated by the application).

 ## Blog Categories